I'm Android Care Taker!

 Many people don’t know what a restarting impact on Android smartphones is.
 How beneficial is it for Android devices?
 So let me tell you one thing, restarting your phone several times a week will increase your device performance by 18 to 23%.

 Why Restart?
-Because restarting your phone several times a week will clear all your cache files and all the running apps on RAM, Which will make your phone run faster.
+Because restarting your phone several times a week will clear all your cache files and all the running apps on RAM, Making your phone run faster.

 In many cases, people forget to restart their Android devices, which significantly impacts the device’s performance in the long term, so if you want a healthy smartphone, you should restart your phone.